SOLAR-group/gin-Masking-llm/README.md

 # Gin LLM User Guide

-This guide provides instructions on how to recreate the experiments detailed in the paper **"Large Language Model-based Code Completion is an Effective Genetic Improvement Mutation Operator."** It focuses solely on the experiments; for more information about GIN, please refer to the [README](https://anonymous.4open.science/r/gin-Masking-llm/README_GIN.md).
+This guide provides instructions on how to recreate the experiments detailed in the paper **"Large Language Model-based Code Completion is an Effective Genetic Improvement Mutation Operator."** accepted to the GI@ICSE2025 workshop.
+This guiude focuses solely on the experiments; for more information about GIN, please refer to the [README](https://anonymous.4open.science/r/gin-Masking-llm/README_GIN.md).

 ## Code Overview